Distributed Systems

 Fill in the RequestVoteArgs and RequestVoteReply structs.
 When a peer hasn't heard from the leader for a period of time (election timeout), start an election by sending out RequestVote RPCs.
 Make() creates a background ticker() goroutine, which use can use to start elections.
 Implement the RequestVote RPC handler so that the Raft peers will vote for one another.

 The tester calls your Raft's rf.Kill() when it is permanently shutting down an instance.
 You can check whether rf.Kill() has been called using rf.killed().
-You may want to do this in all loops, to avoid having dead Raft instances print confusing messages.
+You should do this check in all loops, to avoid having dead Raft instances print confusing messages, and so that Raft can let clients know that it is being shutdown.

 Don't forget to implement GetState().